cornell-dti/trends-in-web-dev-website/docs/HackOurCampus.md

 2. In your project directory, type `gcloud auth login` and login with the same account used to create the project
 3. Type `gcloud config set project <project-id>`
 4. Then, modify the provided `cloudbuild.yaml` file to use your project name in place of ours, and your developer account email instead of ours
-5. Run `gcloud builds submit --tag gcr.io/PROJECT_ID/products`.
-On success you should see a _SUCCESS_ message containing image name `gcr.io/PROJECT_ID/products`
+5. Run `gcloud builds submit --config cloudbuild.yaml .`

-6. Run `gcloud beta run deploy --image gcr.io/PROJECT_ID/products`.
-Select region `us-central1`, confirm the service name `products`, respond `y` to **allow unauthenticated invocations**.
-On success, you should see a service URL like **https://products-RANDOM_HASH-uc.a.run.app**.
+You should get a link like https://todo-RANDOMHASH-uc.a.run.app/products. **Copy/save this outputted URL because you will using this in the frontend API call.**

 ### Frontend Deployment